Skip to Content

 Venom is the name of the symbiote attached to the ex-journalist Eddie Brock.
 He relies on his host, Eddie, to survive.
 He appears as this sentient slime-like black goo until he attaches himself to Eddie.

-Venom was developed by Todd McFarlane and David Michelinie and first appeared in Marvel Super Heroes Secret Wars issue 8.
+Todd McFarlane and David Michelinie developed venom and first appeared in Marvel Super Heroes Secret Wars issue 8.

 He was introduced in The Marvel Universe from the Battleworld and was created to host a war between good and evil.
-It’s Spiderman who brings this symbiote back down to earth when he makes the mistake of believing it to be a black outfit.
+Spiderman brings this symbiote back down to earth when he mistakenly believes it to be a black outfit.

-Currently, Venom’s host is Eddie Brock, however, he’s had many hosts prior to Eddie.
+Currently, Venom’s host is Eddie Brock.
+However, he’s had many hosts before Eddie.
 Them being Spider-man, Angelo Fortunato, Mac Gargan, Red Hulk, and Flash Thompson.

-Venom bears the ability to be able to change shape and sizes as well as create spikes or replicate human appearance.
-He can also speed up his wounded host’s healing, faster than if his host were healing on their own.
+Venom bears the ability to be able to change shape and size as well as create spikes or replicate human appearance.
+He can also speed up his wounded host’s healing faster than if his host were healing alone.

-Although the character Venom was originally a villain, he is now widely regarded as an anti-hero that sometimes fights criminals.
+Although Venom was originally a villain, he is now widely regarded as an anti-hero who sometimes fights criminals.

 Who is Carnage?